rajeevraul/Final-Year-Project/README.md

 ﻿# Final-Year-Project
-For the proper grading purposes, only three files will need to be viewed:
+For grading purposes, only three files will need to be viewed:
 1) engine_3070.py
 2) play_sunfish_vs_other.py
 3) sunfish.py